fdeblasio/pokeemerald-expansion/notes.md

 ### Items
 - Hyper Voice tutor->TM?
 - Supercell Slam TM once implemented?
+- Add Ice Spinner as a TM (and maybe give to Beartic/Mamoswine/other Ice types) once implemented?
+    - Alternitavely could have Icicle Crash as a TM/given to more Pokémon since it got updated to have 100% accuracy
+- Supercell Slam/Temper Flare/Ice Spinner (all with better STAB distribution) can replace elemental punches as TMs
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms?
 - Give Soul Dew both effects?
 (Without the ban/Battle Frontier nullification)